Thai Red Curry

 What to Serve with Thai Red Curry?

-Serve with Jasmine rice, Fresh Lettuce, Slices of Lime, and Thai basil leaves on an herb-style plate.
+Serve the Thai red curry with Jasmine rice, Fresh Lettuce, Slices of Lime, and Thai basil leaves on an herb-style plate.
 Crunchy Thai Spring rolls are a great option to serve alongside the Red Curry.

 How to Store Thai Red Curry?